sdelquin/notibday/README.md

 **Notibday** comes from **Noti**fication of **B**irth**day**.

-It allows you to send notifications via `#Telegram` to a concrete user with information about the birthdays of the contacts you have stores in `Gmail`.
+It allows you to send notifications via `#Telegram` to a concrete user with information about the birthdays of the contacts you have stored in `Gmail`.

 ## Configuration